-In addition to typical +1, 0, and -1 handicaps seen in standard handicap football match betting, Asian handicap allows for a ¼ goal, ½ goal and a ¾ goal start.
+In addition to typical +1, 0, and -1 handicaps, Asian handicap allows for a ¼ goal, ½ goal and a ¾ goal start.
 On the face of it this may not seem to make a lot of sense, since any team that beats (or loses to) a ½ goal start will also beat (or lose to) a ¼ goal start.
 However, there is more to ¼ and ¾ ball betting than meets the eye.

 Similar rules apply for 1 goal (0:1) and 2 goal (0:2) Asian handicaps.
 When ½ ball handicaps are applied, bets can only be won or lost – a tied bet is impossible.
 If the handicap is set at ¼ (or ¾, 1¼, 1¾ etc) of a goal, then any bets on the match will be settled as a split stakes bet, with half the stake going on the handicap ¼ of a goal less than the quote and half on the handicap a ¼ of a goal more.

 For example, with a ¼ ball handicap, half the stakes will be settled as though the handicap was 0, and half as though the handicap was ½.
 It follows, then, that if a team beats a ¼ ball handicap by ½ or more, the backer will win the whole bet; if they lose by ½ or more, the backer will lose the whole bet.
 It is only when the result falls within ¼ of the handicap that the result is different from a conventional handicap.